Facing Backlash, Chinese Scientist Defends Gene-Editing Research On Babies

 Updated at 6:15 a.m.
 ET

-The scientist who stunned the world by claiming he created the first genetically modified babies defended his actions publicly for the first time on Wednesday, saying that editing the genes of the twin girls while they were embryos would protect them from HIV.
+The scientist who stunned the world by claiming he created the first genetically modified babies defended his actions publicly for the first time on Wednesday, saying that editing the genes of the twin girls while they were embryos would protect them from contracting HIV.

 He Jiankui of the Southern University of Science and Technology in Shenzhen, China, addressed hundreds of scientists gathered at an international gene- editing summit in Hong Kong that has been rocked by ethical questions swirling around his research.

-Earlier, He stunned the scientists just as they were gathering for the historic meeting with his claim, which he outlined in a series of YouTube videos, bypassing scientific norms of first subjecting his experiment to scientific scrutiny by other scientists.
+Earlier, He surprised the scientists just as they were gathering for the meeting with his claim, which he outlined in a series of YouTube videos.
+With the announcement, He bypassed scientific norms of first subjecting his experiment to scrutiny by other scientists.

 "First, I must apologize that this result was leaked unexpectedly," He told some 700 attendees.
 "This study has been submitted to a scientific journal for review."

-In yet another unsettling revelation, He acknowledged "there is another potential pregnancy" involving a gene-edited embryo, but that it is still at an early stage.
+In yet another unsettling revelation, He said that "there is another potential pregnancy" involving a gene-edited embryo, but that it is still at an early stage.

 As soon as He finished his initial 15-minute presentation, American Nobel Prize-winning biologist David Baltimore, who chairs the conference, got up to speak.

-Baltimore noted that scientists had agreed that it would be irresponsible to try to create genetically modified babies until there was much more research to make sure it was necessary and safe, and a consensus had been reached it was prudent.
+Baltimore noted that scientists had agreed that it would be irresponsible to try to create genetically modified babies until there was much more research to make sure it was necessary and safe and until a consensus had been reached that it was prudent.

 "I don't think it has been a transparent process," Baltimore said.
 "We've only found out about it after it's happened and the children are born.
 I personally don't think it was medically necessary."